Habitat Protection Facts

 Did you know?
 19.7% of Australia’s land is protected

-A protected area is a clearly defined geographical space.
+According to the International Union for Conservation of Nature (IUCN), a protected area is a clearly defined geographical space.
 They are recognised, dedicated and managed through legal or other ways to achieve the long-term conservation of nature.
 They also protect cultural values such as sacred Indigenous sites, and ecosystem services like storing carbon and mitigating extreme weather events.

 Nearly 20% of Australia’s land is under protection.
 It’s not a lot given the size of Australia.
 There are many different protection categories, often specific to whether the land is public, private or Indigenous.

 - National, State and Regional parks and reserves